How to Use Crossover Symmetry to Fight Frozen Shoulder

 During the Frozen and Thawing Stages

-Unfortunately, despite one’s best efforts during the freezing phase, most will spend some amount of time in the “frozen stage”.
-During this time there is usually less pain but the shoulder remains stiff and range of motion is limited.
+Unfortunately, despite one’s best efforts during the freezing phase, most will spend some amount of time in the “frozen stage.”
+During this time, pain usually decreases, but the shoulder remains stiff, and the range of motion is limited.
 Because pain becomes less of an issue, injections and other pain relief agents are not as effective.
-Instead the focus transitions to more aggressive stretching and physical therapy.

 So keep up with Crossover Symmetry as your range of motions allows, even trying the Strength program as mobility improves.
 This will help to limit the limitations caused by frozen shoulder and improve strength as you work through the issue.

 Despite injections, physical therapy, and pain medications, some will need more advanced treatment.
-If pain and limited range of motion persist for more than 6-9 months more advanced medical procedures may be indicated.
+If pain and limited range of motion persist for more than 6-9 months, more advanced medical procedures may be indicated.

 Crossover Symmetry for Frozen Shoulder